Joykinuthia/Skills-Link-Jobs/README.md

 SQLAlchemy is used to define models and manage database operations.
 It provides an abstraction layer for interacting with the SQLite database.
 ### bcrypt
 bcrypt is used for secure password hashing, ensuring that user passwords are stored safely in the database.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Support
+For issues or feature requests, please open an issue in the repository.

+## Contributors
+- Joyrose Kinuthia

+## Acknowledgments
+- SQLAlchemy for ORM.
+- Pipenv for dependency management.
+- Tabulate for CLI table formatting.